 Broken Arrow School District

-Broken Arrow's school district is a combination suburban community, with nearby agricultural areas and a growing business and industrial base.
-The school district has fifteen elementary schools, five middle schools, two intermediate schools, and one senior high school serve students.
+The Broken Arrow school district is a combination urban-suburban community, with nearby agricultural areas and a growing business and industrial base.
+The school district has three early childhood centers (pre-kindergarten), 14 elementary schools, five middle schools, two intermediate schools, and one senior high school, all of which combine to serve more than 17,000 students.

-Students in grades kindergarten through fifth attend elementary schools (thirteen are K-5, one is a K-2nd grade center, and one is a 3th-5th grade center).
-Middle schools serve grades six, seven, and eight.
+Pre-kindergarten students attend the three early childhood centers, and students in grades kindergarten through fifth attend elementary schools.
+Twelve of the 14 elementaries are K-5th grade, one is configured to serve students in grades K-2 and one of the elementaries houses students in 3rd-5th grades.
+Middle schools serve grades six, seven and eight.
 The high school is composed of three sites — two intermediate high schools for students in grades 9 and 10 and the senior high school for grades 11 and 12.
 All three campuses are fully accredited by the state of Oklahoma and the North Central Association of Secondary Schools and Colleges.

 Broken Arrow Public Schools. . .